 About me and my therapy practice

 People come and see me for many reasons.
-Sometimes it’s general, you just feel like life is kicking you in the teeth and it’s all too much.
-Sometimes it’s because life is lacking in focus.
-Or it may be that you have no one who ‘gets you’ or who will really listen to you.
+Sometimes it’s general, you just feel like life is kicking you in the teeth and it’s all too much or it lack of focus.
+Perhaps you have no one who ‘gets you’ or who will really listen to you.

-Alternatively, there may be a specific reason.
-There may have been a death or the breakdown of a relationship.
+Alternatively, there may be a specific reason; a death or the breakdown of a relationship.
 It could be a work, school or friendship related issue; such as being bullied or unfairly treated.
 Perhaps you may suffer from anxiety or depression or a lack confidence in yourself or your body.
 Or maybe you are experiencing feelings of anger, frustration, guilt or shame.

 Whatever the reason don't struggle alone.
-If you feel you are unable to share with friends or family, talk to me and together we can work it out.
+If you feel you can't share with friends or family, talk to me and together we can work it out.
 I am here to listen and help you explore and make sense of things in a private, supportive and non-judgemental environment.
 My aim is then to help you move forward in a way that is right for you.

 After spending over 20 years in the corporate world, I decided to get off the hamster wheel, re-train and began mentoring young people and providing help to families in crisis.
-Subsequently I have focused on youth mentoring and counselling for adults and young people.
+Subsequently I have focused on youth mentoring and qualified as a counsellor for adults and young people.

 I hold a Foundation Degree and BACP accredited Diploma in Counselling and am a fully registered member of the BACP.
 I am also DBS-checked (Disclosure and Barring Service) and fully insured.